sbarre/nginx-reverse-proxy-demos/README.md

 }
 ```

+#### Limitations

-**Important Note**: For this to work, nginx needs to have filesystem access to the static assets of your dynamic application.
+For this to work, nginx needs to have filesystem access to the static assets of your dynamic application.
 If both nginx and your app are running on the same server, this is straightforward.
 However, if your application is not running on the same server, you may need to mount the filesystem across the network, which is not always possible, or desirable.

 In this demo we are mounting the static file path as a read-only volume into the nginx Docker container: